Pferdchen/sudoku/README.md

-# sudoku
+# sudoku repository

-Basic sudoku algorithm (todo maybe a module).
+Design and implement a sudoku algorithm with Java Swing and AWT or JavaFX.

+## ~~Sudoku deprecated~~

+A basic sudoku algorithm.
 Learn new features of JDK 13.

+## Sudoku2

+A Non-Modular-Maven project for sudoku core.

-## Sudoku
+## Sudoku3

-Design and implement a sudoku algorithm with Java Swing and AWT.
+A Modular-Maven project for sudoku core.

-## SudokuFX
+## ~~SudokuFX deprecated~~

 Design and implement a sudoku algorithm with [JavaFX 14](https://openjfx.io/openjfx-docs/).